Homoclinic bifurcation in Morse-Novikov theory, a doubling phenomenon: The doubling phenomenon. Proof of Theorem

 What about $\S_{g^k}$?
 If $k\leq 0$, we have $u(g^k)\geq 0$ and there is no homoclinic orbit in the homotopy class $g^k$.
-When $k>2$, we have to discuss the successive passages of the unstable manifold $W^u(p,X_{s,t})$ in $\p^+\M_p$, more precisely in $\{z=0\}$.
+When $k>2$, we have to discuss the successive passages of the unstable manifold $W^u(p,X_{s,t})$ in $\p^-\M_p$, more precisely in $\{z=0\}$.

-According to Lemma \ref{lem:Passages}, if $t>0$, that is $\chi(X_{0,t})>0$, only the discs $C_2(s,t)$ of the second passage are non-empty, but they accumulate to the positive hemisphere $\cH^+(\Si^-)$.
+By Lemma \ref{lem:Passages}, if $t>0$, that is $\chi(X_{0,t})>0$, and $s<0$ only the discs $C_2(s,t)$ of the second passage are non-empty, but they accumulate to the positive hemisphere $\cH^+(\Si^-)$.
 Therefore, no further passage could give rise to a homoclinic orbit.
+When $s>0$, even the second passage does not exist.

 If $t<0$, one is able to see that there are infinitely many passages in $\{z=0\}$.
 But, by velocity considerations $C_k(s,t)$ never meet $D'_1(s,t)$.
-We do not give more details here because this is similar to the symmetric case $X_{0,0}\in \S_g^{0,+}$ and $t>0$ where the analysis of velocities will be completely performed.
+We do not give more details here because this is similar to the symmetric case $X_{0,0}\in \S_g^{0,+}$ and $t>0$ where the analysis of velocities will be completely achieved.
 Thus, the first item of case $X_{0,0}\in \S_g^{0,-}$ is proved.\\

-\nd (2) The reason for transversality to $\S_{g^2}$ relies again on some computations of velocity.
+\nd{\bf 2.} The reason for transversality to $\S_{g^2}$ relies again on some computations of velocity.
 Define for $s\leq 0$:

-Despite the points are not the same, this velocity $V(t)$ at $s=0$ is easily checked to be the same as the velocity computed in Lemma \ref{geometry-character}.
+Although points are not the same, this velocity $V(t)$ at $s=0$ is easily checked to be the same as the velocity computed in Lemma \ref{geometry-character}.
 Then, for every $t$ close to $0$ we have:

 By definition of the character function, we have $V(0)=0$ which implies $V(t)<0$ for $t>0$.
 Define $V(s,t):= \p_s\de (s,t)$.
 By construction of $(X_{s,t})$, we have $V(s,0)=0$ for every $s<0$ close to 0.
-According to (\ref{V}), the second partial derivative $\p^2_{t s}\de(s,t)$ is negative for every $(s,t)$ close to $(0,0)$ with $s\leq 0$ (here we use the smoothness with respect to the parameters\footnote{The vector fields in a normalized crossing path are not smooth with respect to the space variable.
+By (\ref{V}), the second partial derivative $\p^2_{t s}\de(s,t)$ is negative for every $(s,t)$ close to $(0,0)$ with $s\leq 0$ (here we use the smoothness with respect to the parameters\footnote{The vector fields in a normalized crossing path are not smooth with respect to the space variable.
 Their holonomy is $C^1$ only.
 Nevertheless, as the $C^1$-maps (of degree zero) $\p^-\M_p\to \p^+\M_p$ form a Banach manifold it makes sense to consider a smooth family of such holonomies.}).
 By integrating in the variable $s$ from $s_0<0$ to $0$ and noticing that $\de(0,t)=0$, we get:

 For $t=0$, this is exactly the transversality of $\cD$ to $\S_{g^2}$ at $X_{s_0,0}$. \\

 We are now looking at orientation.
 Take $s_0<0$ such that $b(s_0,0)$ lies in $\{z=0\}$.
 It belongs to a homoclinic orbit $\ell'$ in the homotopy class $g^2$.
 There is a tube $T'$ around $\ell'$ with coordinates $(x',y', v', z') $.
 The $y'$-axis is contained in $D'_1(s_0,0)$ and is given a co-orientation which follows from the co-orientation of $D'_1(0,0)$ by continuity.
 The $x'$-axis is contained in $C_1(s_0)$.
 Its projection to the $x$-axis is orientation reversing (Lemma~\ref{lem:C1(s)}).
 Therefore: